wave propagation

 Other Settings

-Since we are using a linear elastic material with the CP4 elements.
-The elemental stiffness is symmetric.
+Since we are using a linear elastic material with the CP4 elements, the elemental stiffness is symmetric.
 As there are no other non-linear constraints defined in the model, the global stiffness/mass matrix is also symmetric.
 It is possible to then turn on symmetric banded storage to save memory space.

 Also, since the system is linear, the global stiffness/mass matrix does not change once assembled.
 It is possible to indicate the solver to skip iterations.